Career Timeline of Robbie Ray: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Robbie Ray made an impact.

-2010: Drafted by Washington Nationals
+2010: Signed with Washington Nationals

-May 10, 2011: First Professional Baseball Start
+May 10, 2011: First professional baseball start

-On May 10, 2011, Ray made his first professional baseball start for the Class A Hagerstown Suns, pitching five innings, striking out six, and walking none.
+On May 10, 2011, Robbie Ray made his first professional baseball start for the Class A Hagerstown Suns, pitching five innings, striking out six, and walking none.

 December 3, 2013: Traded to Detroit Tigers